ericmjl/art-of-effective-scientific-communication/slides.md

 # main ideas

-> 1. Your idea should be as simple as possible, but no simpler than necessary.
+1. Your idea should be as simple as possible, but no simpler than necessary.
-> 1. You need a safe space and time to develop your thoughts.
+1. You will need a safe space and time to develop your thoughts.
-> 1. You will want to strategically select colleagues to help give you feedback
+1. You will want to strategically select colleagues to help give you feedback
-> 1.

 # simplicity

+## temptation

+- You've done a ton of work.
+- You want to include everything.
+- *这样才能对得起自己的付出，对吧？*

+## reality

+- Background: audience will be lacking.
+- Time: reviewers (especially) will be busy.
+I've done this before.
+-

 # contact